Last Updated on October 8, 2023

 - Does room size matter for air purifiers?

-Yes, size does matter, and it will affect how the purifier works.
+Yes, size does matter, affecting how the purifier works.
 The quality of purification will vary depending on room size.
 For bigger rooms, you can’t just use small purifiers.
 For example, if you get a purifier with a 105 CFM rating, 2 ACH, and use it in a 1000 sq ft room, then the purification won’t work properly.

 You will need a 266.6 CFM purifier minimum for 2 ACH.
-If you want more air cycles per hour, then the CFM reading will need to be higher.
+The CFM reading must be higher if you want more air cycles per hour.

 - How much square footage does an air purifier cover?